It's a seller market. Homes are scarce, and prices are high. But sellers are likely to discount homes that need repairs since they're harder to sell.

 For example, Rosa wants to buy a fixer-upper for $200,000 and spend about $75,000 to make improvements.
 She needs to borrow money to purchase and renovate the house.

-Her bank offered her a $190,000 conventional loan so that she can buy the place, but they won’t give her the money she needs to fix it up.
-The bank doesn’t do renovation loans, and they won’t extend a home equity loan either because the property has no equity.
+Her bank offered her a $190,000 conventional loan so she could buy the place, but they won't give her the money she needed to fix it up.
+The bank doesn't do renovation loans.
+They won't extend a home equity loan either because the property has no equity.

-“Sure, I don't have equity now, but the place will be worth so much more after I improve it,” Rosa explained to the bank’s loan officer.
-Rosa is disappointed that the bank turned her down.
+"Sure, I don't have equity now, but the place will be worth more after improving it," Rosa explained to the bank's loan officer.
+She's disappointed that the bank turned her down.
 The house is perfect for her.
-It’s a sensible investment too because the listing price is well below the market value.
+It's a sensible investment, too, because the listing price is well below the market value.

 The FHA 203k Rehab Loan might be your solution.

-As she looks into other loan options, Rosa comes across some info about the FHA 203k Rehab Loan.
-It’s a home renovation loan she can use to borrow the money she needs to buy the house AND pay for the improvements.
+Rosa came across some info about the FHA 203k Rehab Loan as she looked into other loan options.
+It's a home renovation loan with which you borrow the money to buy the house plus pay for the improvements.

-The FHA 203k Loan can be a perfect all-in-one purchase and renovation loan for home buyers.
+The FHA 203k loan can be a perfect all-in-one purchase and renovation loan for home buyers.
 But not every home improvement plan is the same.
-Before you invest time and money, you should know if the 203k Loan will work for you.
-You can see our 3-step guide for details on FHA 203k Rehab Mortgages here.
+Before you invest time and money, you should know if the 203k loan will work for you.
+Check out our 3-step guide for details: FHA 203k Rehab Mortgages.

-And this article will help.
-I’ll show you an easy way to figure out how much you can borrow and how much it will cost to buy and renovate a house using the FHA 203k Loan.
-Let’s use Rosa’s scenario as an example.
-You can change the numbers to match your situation.
+This article will show you how to calculate the maximum mortgage for an FHA 203k loan.
+You'll learn how much buying and renovating a fixer-upper will cost using the FHA 203k loan.
+Let's use Rosa's scenario as an example.
+Of course, you can change the numbers to match your situation.

 How to use the FHA 203k Loan Calculator.

-First things first, go to HUD's FHA 203k Calculator page.
-Once there, you’ll need to complete three steps:
+Start by opening HUD's FHA 203k Calculator page.
+Next, you'll need to complete three steps: